 Again, traffic has been declining since Medic Update, but this one received a boost from the recent December 2020 Core Update.
 Interesting...

 This next one is a different example as it's a content publisher with ZERO affiliate links.

-The owner owns a skincare brand and he/she uses their traffic to promote that brand.
+The owner owns a skincare brand and he/she uses their traffic to promote their brand.

 (this is a common strategy: you see it with Skincare.com and L'Oreal, Bangkok.com and Hotels.com, etc. Basically, the content publisher and merchant are vertically integrated).

 In this case, traffic has been relatively stable (key word: relative).
 It was declining since early 2017 but actually picked up a lot of traffic in the chaos of Medic Update.